Physician Assistant: Job Description, Salary, and Skills

 Physician Assistant Skills

-Here's a list of physician assistant skills that employers seek in the candidates who they hire.
+Here’s a list of the most commonly-sought skills in physician assistants.
 Skills will vary based on the position for which you're applying, so also review our list of skills listed by job and type of skill.

 - Active Listening